Foreign Exchange Risk Management

 Capital Structure and Financing

 The aim of Neste is to maintain a sufficiently strong balance sheet and capital structure to ensure its capacity to fund the business operations in all conditions.
 The optimal capital structure is also dependent on the prevailing business mix.
-The objective is to remain over time within a 25 to 50 percent leverage corridor in addition to keeping sufficient liquidity in the form of financial investments and committed and unused credit facilities.
+The objective is to remain leverage below 40% in addition to keeping sufficient liquidity in the form of financial investments and committed and unused credit facilities.

 Currently available liquidity consists of the following facilities: